giubbas/ga-project-4/README.md

 I tried to keep the style clean and quite minimal.

-On the image below, the "update recipe" form.
+In the image below, the "update recipe" form.
 <div>
 <img src="readme-images/front-form.png">
 </div>